 Aquasure Harmony Series 48,000 Grains Water Softener Review

 Water softeners have one mission — to remove excess minerals from water.
 The science is simple — calcium and magnesium are captured through a salt-based an ion exchange process and flushed away.
 Older softeners have a reputation for being frustrating to work with, but advancements in technology have made them significantly more efficient and easier to operate.
-The Aquasure Harmony Series represents the best of this new generation of softeners — but is it the best water softener?
+The Aquasure Harmony Series represents the best of this new generation of softeners — but is it a worthy contender?

 Let’s dig in..